netzbub/mash-playbook/docs/org sorted/08-interoperability.md

 - the playbook trying to run its own Traefik instance and running into a conflict with your other Traefik instance over ports (`tcp/80` and `tcp/443`)

-- multiple playbooks trying to install Docker, etc.
+- multiple playbooks trying to install , etc.

 Below, we offer some suggestions for how to make this playbook more interoperable.
 Feel free to cherry-pick the parts that make sense for your setup.